-Students are required to sign in at the Clinical Center daily, at exact time of arrival and departure.
+\ Students are required to clock in at the Clinical Center daily, using the Trajecsys ® program.

-C. Student observation sheets for each clinical day.
-(Attachment B)
+C. Student logs for each clinical day.

-- Procedures for filling out the student observation sheets (Attachment B). - 1.
+- \ Procedures for filling out the student observation sheets. - 1.
 Date: Fill in the month, day, and year. - 2.
 Room: Use appropriate room number or room name. - 3.
 Clinical Education Center: Fill in the name of the hospital affiliate. - 4.
 Hours: Hours of your clinical assignment should be listed here (e.g.7:30 AM-4:00 PM). - 5.
 Status: Indicate whether you observed, were assisted, or performed the examination independently (I).
 Assisted means the student was helped with some part of the examination. - 6.
 Identification Information: Fill in the proper identification number. - 7.
 Examination: Fill in the type of examination performed in the assigned area (e.g. barium enema, skull, spine). - 8.
 Technologist's Signature: At the end of each day, the log must be signed by the qualified radiographer you worked with.
 If you worked independently, have the supervising radiographer signs the log.